 Dough

-- When it boils, pour in the flour at once and stir with a wooden spatula until a ball is formed.
+- When it boils, pour the flour at once and stir with a wooden spatula until a ball is formed.

 - Remove from the heat and let it stand for 10 minutes.